quicwg/ops-drafts/draft-ietf-quic-applicability.md

 be zero length.
 Different types of CONNECTION_CLOSE frame are used to signal transport and application errors.

 Stream errors lead to stream termination.
-The are signaled using STOP_SENDING or RESET_STREAM frames, which contain only an error code.
+These are signaled using STOP_SENDING or RESET_STREAM frames, which contain only an error code.

 # Acknowledgment Efficiency